connoraking/Spotify-YouTube-Multiavariate-Analysis/Multivar-Report.md

 ## Project Goal

-In this project we will seek to answer various questions via multivariate analysis.
-We will attempt to answer:
+In this project I will seek to answer various questions via multivariate analysis.
+I will attempt to answer:

 1. Can we predict the popularity of a song with the help of Spotify audio features?

-We will achieve this via *multiple multivariate regression analysis* and include a *bootstrap study* to calculate confidence intervals for the R-squared values.
+I will achieve this via *multiple multivariate regression analysis* and include a *bootstrap study* to calculate confidence intervals for the R-squared values.

 2. Are there differences in the means of the popularity variables between Album_types? (album, compilation, single)

-We will utilize *one-way MANOVA*.
+I will utilize *one-way MANOVA*.

 ### Variable Descriptions